jzohrab/sensei-branch-stats/README.md

 ## Config

 Copy config.yml.example to another file (any filename is fine), and edit it for your GitHub and local repo.

+Copy creds.yml.example to creds.yml, and edit it with your tokens.
+Optionally, set the keys in this file in your environment.

 ## Running